This post may contain affiliate links. Please read my disclosure for more info.

 If you plan to use your phone at all while it’s charging, you’ll need a longer cord than the original one that came with your phone (especially if you have an iPhone).

-I was able to find one at the dollar store for just a few bucks, but if you aren’t having any luck, this one is very similar to the one I have.
+I was able to find one at the dollar store for just a few bucks, but if you aren’t having any luck, this one is very similar to the one I had.

 Next, the perfect c-section hospital bag contains chapstick– Trust me!